Actopan, Hidalgo: Economy

 In 2015 it presented a Human Development Index of 0.776 (High).
 In terms of finance there are nine bank branches, among which are Banamex, BBVA Bancomer, Banco Azteca, HSBC, Bancoppel, Banco Ahorro Famsa.
 In industry there are small manufacturing companies such as huaraches, bricks for construction, and clothing maquiladoras.

 In terms of agriculture and livestock, grazing areas and crops are located in the colonies on the outskirts of the city, such as Cañada Chica Aviación, Cañada Chica, La Estación, El Cerrito, Dos Cerritos and Pozo Grande; these are activities with little production in the city.
 In agriculture, small-scale production is corn and alfalfa; and in livestock, production is mainly aviculture with poultry.

 The city has a slaughterhouse inaugurated in 2015, it has a surface area of 3500 m2; it has administrative areas, loading, unloading, the area of the main warehouse and the corrals, where about eighty herds and twice as many pigs can be slaughtered during eight hours.

 Trade

 Stores and markets

-Commerce is located mainly in the city center and in the surrounding streets, especially the sale of clothing, shoes, fruits and vegetables; there are also commercial chains such as Farmacias Guadalajara, Coppel and Oxxo, as well as two convenience stores, Mi Bodega Aurrerá and Mercado Soriana, formerly Bodega Comercial Mexicana.
-The city has two Diconsa program stores, as well as two Liconsa dairies in the colonies El Cerrito and La Floresta.
+Commerce is located mainly in the city center and in the surrounding streets, especially the sale of clothing, shoes, fruits and vegetables; there are also commercial chains as well as two convenience stores The city has two Diconsa program stores, as well as two Liconsa dairies in the colonies El Cerrito and La Floresta.

 The city has two markets: the 8 de Julio Market and the Jamaiquitas Market.
 The main market in the city is the 8 de Julio Market, it has two levels to house commercial activity and a subway parking lot.
 It was built in 1965; in 2014 began the remodeling of the market, and the construction of the subway parking, on April 2, 2015, the market was reopened.
 The Jamaiquitas Market was built in 2008, and has about 30 stores.